Nutrition for travel: what you need to know

 ⇒ Catering in new environments

 Jetlag is caused mainly due to a mismatch between the body’s own circadian rhythm and the external 24-h light-dark cycle.
-The most powerful Zeitgeber (rhythm cue in the environment) is light, and therefore the addition of melatonin may act as a sleep aid during times when rest and sleep is required.
+The most powerful Zeitgeber (rhythm cue in the environment) is light, and therefore the addition of melatonin may act as a sleep aid during times when rest and sleep are required.

 Caffeine is one of the most common means of alleviating daytime fatigue experienced as a consequence of jetlag with caffeine decreasing sleepiness in comparison to melatonin and placebo.